Barchovice: Geography

 Barchovice is located about 18 km southwest of Kolín and 33 km southeast of Prague.
 The municipal territory lies in three geomorphological regions: the eastern part lies in the Upper Sázava Hills, the central part lies in a tip of the Central Elbe Table, and the western part extends into the Benešov Uplands.
 The highest point is the hill Kamenný vrch at 456 m above sea level.
 The eastern municipal border is formed by the Výrovka River.

 History

 The first written mention of Barchovice is from 1340.
 The area was divided into two parts, which belonged to different estates (Zásmuky and Kostelec estates) with different owners.
 The larger part of Barchovice belonged to the Zásmuky estate and its most notable owners were the Sternberg family, who held it from 1653 to 1848.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

+The only protected cultural monuments in the locality where the early medieval gord Šance stood.
+Today it is an archaeological site.
+The remains of the fortification are still visible.

-Barchovice is poor in monuments.
-There are three pillared stone belfries, one in each village.
+Among the landmarks are the three pillared stone belfries, one in each village.